HWSec-UNC/veriviz-documentation/README.md

 # veriviz-documentation
-This is the documentation for veriviz using [MkDocs](https://www.mkdocs.org/) View the documentation website [HERE](https://hwsec-unc.github.io/veriviz-documentation/Getting%20Started/devcontainers/)
+This is the documentation for veriviz using [MkDocs](https://www.mkdocs.org/) View the documentation website: [https://hwsec-unc.github.io/veriviz-documentation/Getting%20Started/devcontainers/](https://hwsec-unc.github.io/veriviz-documentation/Getting%20Started/devcontainers/)

 # Contributing to the documentation